jj5/kickass-crypto/README.md

 If you want to add a normal/fast test create the unit test directory in `src/unit-test/test-XXX`, then add either `test.php` or `test.sh`.
-If you create both `test.sh` will have precedence and `test.php` will be ignored.
+If you create both then `test.sh` will have precedence and `test.php` will be ignored.

 If you want to add a slow test create the unit test directory in `src/unit-test/test-XXX`, then add either `slow.php` or `slow.sh`.
 If you